samuelcyk/Archaster/README.md

-# Archaster scripts
+# Chan et al 2018 Zoological Studies scripts
-# Please see xxx for more description of study
+# Please see doi.org/10.6620/ZS.2018.57-28 for more description of study

-# Please see xxx for supplementary information and datasets
+# Contained within
+## Datasets

+## Codes